 Dissemination or Upcoming Events

-This survey effort is part of a project led by RTI International titled, Understanding Work-Related Stress among Medicolegal Death Professionals: A National Survey, and is funded by the National Institute of Justice.
+This survey effort is part of a project led by RTI International titled, Understanding Work-Related Stress among Medicolegal Death Professionals: A National Survey and Mixed-Methods Impact Study, and is funded by the National Institute of Justice (Grant 2019-MU-CX-0068).